Alun Williams examines the benefits and side effects of using Sodium Bicarbonate to improve performance.

 Bicarbonate has been researched by sports scientists for some time, producing inconsistent results, though some studies have suggested it has great potential for enhancing anaerobic performance.
 Perhaps the one major confounding factor is the relatively common side effect of stomach problems.
 I will come back to this later, but, first, what is the rationale behind the use of bicarbonate by athletes?

 Underlying theory Energy production via anaerobic glycolysis, which is particularly important for events lasting between 30 seconds and 15 minutes, increases the acidity inside the muscle cells and very soon after does the same to the blood.
-It is this increase in acidity within the muscle cells that is a major factor in producing fatigue in such events.
-If there was some way to reduce the acidity within the muscle cells, one could theoretically delay fatigue and thus continue exercising at a very high intensity for longer.
-Sodium bicarbonate is an alkalising agent and therefore reduces the acidity of the blood (known as a buffering action), but cannot enter the muscle cells to reduce the acidity there.
+It is this increase in acidity within the muscle cells that is a significant factor in producing fatigue in such events.
+If there was some way to reduce the acidity within the muscle cells, one could theoretically delay fatigue and thus continue exercising at a very high-intensity for longer.
+Sodium bicarbonate is an alkalising agent and therefore reduces the acidity of the blood (known as a buffering action) but cannot enter the muscle cells to reduce the acidity there.
 However, by buffering acidity in the blood, bicarbonate may be able to draw more of the acid produced within the muscle cells out into the blood and thus reduce the level of acidity within the muscle cells themselves.
 This could delay the onset of fatigue.

 Who might benefit?

 The specific athletes who might stand to benefit from bicarbonate supplementation will typically compete in events that last between 1 and 7 minutes, i.e. 400m to 1500m running, 100m to 400m swimming, most rowing competitions, and many team sports with their repeated nature of high-intensity exercise which stresses the anaerobic glycolysis system significantly and produces a lot of acidities